doomsday4/VSCodeExtension-LastEditor/README.md

 # Execution
 1. Install the VSIX file attached in the repository, directly into your VS Code Editor.
+2. Select the line you want to know the last author of.
+3. Open the Command Palette (cmd+shift+P / ctrl+shift+P) and search for the Command- "Show Last Editor" and click it.

 # Testing
 1. To test the extension, I firstly opened the very own files of this extension and saw myself as the user.